 - 25 CMLs living in Kigali and from the Mahama Refugee Camp, as well as 3 Rwandan trainers participated to the 4th Advanced Training in Creative Community Music;

-- 9 CMLs have been employed as Assistant Trainers by local organizations and centres for orphans and street children; and 27 CMLs have been promoting monthly outreach events;
+- 9 CMLs, employed as Assistant Trainers by local organizations and centres for orphans and street children; and 27 CMLs have been promoting monthly outreach events;

 - 543 disadvantaged children and young people in the capital and the Rwanda Eastern Province benefited from music activities;

-Between January and June 2018, MwB with Alta Mane support and in collaboration with the organization Ready for Reading activated the Community Music Leadership Training (April-June 2018), a 16 days training that will allow 22 new CMLs to return to their communities in Rwinkwavu (Rwanda Eastern Province) to organize music activities to support former street children, youth with very limited opportunities, survivors of domestic abuse, and people living with HIV.
+Between January and June 2018, also with Alta Mane support and in collaboration with the organization Ready for Reading, MwB activated the Community Music Leadership Training, a training that allowed 22 new CMLs to organize music activities in Rwinkwavu (Rwanda Eastern Province) to support former street children, youth with very limited opportunities, survivors of domestic abuse, and people living with HIV.
 In parallel, MwB organized the 4th Advanced Training in Creative Community Music reaching 25 CMLs living in Kigali and from the Mahama Refugee Camp as well as 3 Rwandan trainers.
 At the same time, 9 CMLs have been employed as Assistant Trainers by local organizations and centres for orphans and street children, reaching 400 children; and 27 CMLs have been promoting monthly outreach events involving 17 new Community Based Organizations (CBO) and 577 children.
-Simultaneously, MwB because of the impossibility of establishing a Music and Training Centre in Kigali (Rwanda Umuziki Hub) successfully managed the transition of activities to full local control and implementation in partnership with WE ACT x Hope.
+Simultaneously, MwB successfully managed the transition of activities to full local control and implementation in partnership with WE ACT x Hope.
 Roughly 543 vulnerable children and young people living in Kigali and the Eastern Province regularly benefited from music activities as well as over 300 Kigali Community Members, and 350 young patients of WE ACT x Hope benefited from music-therapy sessions.
-In Uganda, in collaboration with Keep a Child Alive, music therapy activities continued (5 days per week) at Alive Medical Services Clinic and were led by 2 trainee music-therapists from the University of West England, reaching 711 young patients.
-Finally, despite the contextual constraints impeding MwB a permanent stay in the Mahama Refugee Camp, a team of trained CMLs continued the musical activities in favor of 1’000 young refugees located in the camp.
+In Uganda, in collaboration with Keep a Child Alive, music therapy activities continued at Alive Medical Services Clinic led by 2 trainee music-therapists from the University of West England, reaching 711 young patients.
+Finally, despite the contextual constraints impeding MwB a permanent stay in the Mahama Refugee Camp, a team of trained CMLs continued the musical activities in favour of 1’000 young refugees located in the camp.